What is thalassemia?

 Chelation treatment gets rid of excess iron from the body.
 Medication is given orally or via a drip.
 Once in the bloodstream, the chemical properties of the medication allow it to bind to excess iron.
 The medication and excess iron is then excreted from the body in urine or stools.
 Chelation therapy is usually begun within a year or two of beginning blood transfusions.

 A stem cell transplant is a possible cure for thalassemia, though there are risks of serious complications and even mortality.
 Stem cell transplants tend to have a better outcome in younger people.
 This therapy may be considered for a person who has a suitable donor.

-A stem call transplant involves the administration of high-dose chemotherapy to eliminate thalassemia-producing cells in the bone marrow, and subsequent replacement with normal blood-making cells from a donor, resulting in a lifelong cure if successful.
+A stem cell transplant involves the administration of high-dose chemotherapy to eliminate thalassemia-producing cells in the bone marrow, and subsequent replacement with normal blood-making cells from a donor, resulting in a lifelong cure if successful.